 GM ships $300 million to Michigan to build electric vehicle

-General Motors announced today it’s investing $300 million in its Orion Township, Mich., assembly plant to produce a new Chevrolet electric vehicle that will bring 400 new jobs there.
+ORION, MICH. — General Motors announced today it’s investing $300 million in its Orion Township, Mich., assembly plant to produce a new Chevrolet electric vehicle that will bring 400 new jobs there.

 GM said the announcement is part of its commitment to invest a total of $1.8 billion in its United States manufacturing operations, creating 700 new jobs and supporting 28,000 jobs across six states.